The Original 1968 & 1969 Pink Paisely Telecaster

 Brad Paisley

-Noel Gallagher & Geddy Lee
+Noel Gallagher and Geddy Lee

 9. Rarity, Survival Rate, and Market Context